 A short drive from the scene of the Beijing photos could take you to the site of a $2.1b A.I. research park to host 400 businesses and churn out $7.6b in annual output by 2023.
 The chair of the US Defense Innovation Advisory Board recently spoke plainly on the subject of the rise in China’s A.I. capabilities; “By 2020, they will have caught up.
 By 2025, they will be better than us.
 By 2030, they will dominate the industries of A.I.”

 The legal front is no different.
-Hardly a week goes by where one of my firm’s China lawyers does not have to explain to someone how much China has changed, usually involving one (sometimes more) of the following, along with my own typical quick response.
+Hardly a week goes by without one of my law firm’s China lawyers having to explain to someone how much China has changed, usually involving one (sometimes more) of the following, along with my own typical quick response.